What are the different dispute types and how do I use them?

 Note

-Here are the possible transaction types you can select when filling out a dispute form.
+The following are a few possible transaction types you can select when filling out a dispute form.

 1. Unauthorized transaction - I didn’t approve this transaction

-a.
-If you see a charge on your account that looks wholly unfamiliar.
-Sometimes this is fairly obvious, such as if you see a charge made on your account from another state or different location from where you live.
-Sometimes unauthorized transactions can look obviously fraudulent, which is why we will need details about who has had access to your PIN (if anyone).
+If you see a charge on your account that looks wholly unfamiliar, such as a charge made on your account from another state or different location from where you live.
+Sometimes unauthorized transactions can look obviously fraudulent, and we’ll need details about who has had access to your PIN (if anyone).

 1. Didn’t receive the good or service

-b.
-If this is a securities-related transaction (as in: if you used your Robinhood card to purchase stocks elsewhere), our agents may take additional time reviewing this transaction to remain compliant with regulatory requirements as a broker-dealer.
+If this is a securities-related transaction, such as if you used your Robinhood card to purchase stocks elsewhere, our agents may need additional time to review the transaction and remain compliant with regulatory requirements as a broker-dealer.

 1. Incorrect billed amount

-a.
 Choose this if you were expecting to pay one amount and were charged a different amount.
-This can go in either direction: you can dispute a charge where you have paid more or less than the agreed-upon amount.
+You can dispute a charge where you have paid more or less than the agreed-upon amount.

-a.
-Choose this when you withdraw money from an ATM and the ATM does not release the proper amount.
+Choose this when you withdraw money from an ATM and the ATM doesn’t release the proper amount.

 1. Credit not processed